|Genetic Predisposition to Infectious Diseases|

 Responsible: Cécile Julier

+Type 1 diabetes (T1D) results from the autoimmune destruction of pancreatic β cells.
+Currently, three genes have been confirmed to play a role in the susceptibility to T1D, HLA, insulin (INS) and PTPN22.
+Our research focuses principally on the identification of the other susceptibility genes, some of which we mapped earlier.
 Based on our previous studies performed in French, North-American and Scandinavian families with at least two siblings affected with T1D, we were able to confirm linkage of T1D to 11q13 (IDDM4 locus) and 6q21 (IDD15 locus) regions, with stringent statistical criteria; in particular, the IDDM15 locus, which we had initially detected, and then confirmed (P-value=7x10-7) is currently the only one (in addition to HLA and INS) that has been statistically confirmed by genetic linkage studies (ECIGS, Am J Hum Genet 69 : 1301-1313, 2001).
 These regions, and new ones that we identified in our last genome-wide scan in Scandinavian families, are the focus of detailed genetic studies in our laboratory, in order to identify the responsible genes and variants.
-These studies are mostly based on systematic association screening in these regions, with complementary approaches: (1) studies of consanguineous T1D families and monogenic or oligogenic subtypes, (2) association studies in sub-groups defined according to phenotypic and genetic criteria.
+These studies are mostly based on systematic association screening in these regions, with complementary approaches, including the genetic study of monogenic subtypes of T1D (atypical and syndromic forms of diabetes).
 In addition, we participate in an international consortium on T1D (T1DGC), whose aim is to organize genetic studies of T1D on a large scale.

 Genetic studies of susceptibility to infectious diseases: malaria and dengue